MicheleCotrufo/pdf2doi/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Increase output verbosity.
+  -h, --help            show this help message and exit -nv, --no_verbose     Decrease verbosity.
   -nws, --nowebsearch   Disable any DOI retrieval method which requires internet searches (e.g. queries to google).
   -nwv, --nowebvalidation
                         Disable the DOI online validation via queries (e.g., to http://dx.doi.org/).
   -google_results GOOGLE_RESULTS
                         Set how many results should be considered when doing a google search for the DOI (default=6).
   -s [FILENAME_IDENTIFIERS], --save_identifiers [FILENAME_IDENTIFIERS]
                         Save all the DOIs/identifiers found in the target folder in a .txt file inside the same folder (only available when a folder is targeted).
   -b [FILENAME_BIBTEX], --make_bibtex [FILENAME_BIBTEX]
                         Create a file with bibtex entries for each .pdf file in the targer folder (for which a valid identifier was found).
 This option is only available when a folder is targeted, and when the web validation is allowed.
 ```